 Choose According to Trailer Specs

 The capabilities of your trailer are an important consideration when deciding on the right suction unit and assessing which supplies you’ll need.
 Does the trailer offer a power supply?
 If so, how many units can be powered or charged at once?
-If there’s no power source available, a battery-powered portable suction unit with a long life is a nonnegotiable.
+If there’s no power source available, a battery-powered portable suction unit with a long life, or one that operates on easily accessible replaceable batteries is a nonnegotiable.

 Prepare Your Accessories